aws-amplify/docs/docs/ui/customization/fragments/web/theming.md

 ## Managing Layout

-Since the UI components are implemented using web components, you can control the top level `amplify-authenticator` component directly to define it's positioning using CSS.
+Since the UI components are implemented using web components, you can control the top level `amplify-authenticator` component directly using CSS.

 ```css
 /* Center the AmplifyAuthenticator component */